MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 ## The Storage Engine Underneath

-With this being a small columnar DB, the easy answer is to throw this to Adobe Parquet, and move on with life, and chances aren't bad that I might just do that.
+With this being a small columnar DB, the easy answer is to throw this to Parquet, and move on with life, and chances aren't bad that I might just do that.